roblox-ts/roblox-ts.com/_docs/usage/project-structure.md

 ## Using Existing Lua code from TypeScript

 In order to use Lua files from TypeScript, you can create a type declaration file of the same name replacing `.lua` with `.d.ts` placed in the same directory as your Lua file.
-This file should contain [type declarations](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html) for your Lua module's exported members.
+This file should contain [type declarations](https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html) for your Lua module's exported members (read more about typing [here](/docs/usage/types)).

 ## Scripts inside scripts
 Most script syncing plugins (such as Rojo) support placing scripts inside of other scripts by naming a Lua file `init.lua` inside the directory, which becomes the parent of all other files in the directory.